 Targeted hiring policies are intended to ensure that a fair share of jobs created by public dollars benefit those with the greatest need, and can be based on a range of worker characteristics, such as veteran status, sex, race or ethnicity (where allowed), residency in a low-income neighborhood, prior incarceration, disability, or long-term unemployment.
 Critics argue that local hiring requirements reduce the number of bids for government contracts and drive up costs for businesses and municipalities.
 However, in cities such as Los Angeles and Seattle, local and targeted hiring programs have added millions of dollars in wages and tax revenues to their local economies.

-For more resources on local and targeted hiring, see the Partnership for Working Families and the UCLA Labor Center.
+In addition to the PolicyLink resources listed on the right, see the Partnership for Working Families and the UCLA Labor Center for more resources on local and targeted hiring.